vrivn3/vrivn3.github.io/README.md

-# How to Host a resume online
+# How to host a resume online using Andrew Etter Modern Technical Writing principles

 The purpose of this README is to provide a comprehensive guide on how to effectively host a resume online.
 It aims to walk you through the process of hosting your resume on platforms like GitHub, allowing you to create a static website where your resume can be easily accessed and viewed by others